puddnig/Original-Prusa-i3/README.md

 # Modified Prusa i3 MK3

 Original Prusa i3 MK3 OpenScad files are hard to modify, because dimensions are hardcoded and often used redundantly.
-I am going to rewrite all parts parametricized with parameters stored in a single file.
+I am going to rewrite all parts parametrized with parameters stored in a single file.

 List of rewritten parts: